vivek-2601/Web-Store/README.md

 $ git push origin YOURNAME

 so after this yoou will get your own name branch and you have to work on them

+Store will interact with buyers supplier will interact with sellers